-As of December 31, 2015, based on covenants in the indenture governing our senior notes, we were not permitted to incur additional indebtedness.
+As of December 31, 2016, based on covenants in the indenture governing our senior notes, we were not permitted to incur additional indebtedness other than subject to certain exceptions.

 Our failure to comply with the covenants contained under any of our debt instruments, including the indentures governing our outstanding senior notes, including our failure as a result of events beyond our control, could result in an event of default which would materially and adversely affect our financial condition.